symfony/symfony-docs/reference/forms/types/entity.rst

 .. note::

-    This option expects for array of objects unlike choice field that requires an array of keys
+    This option expects an array of objects unlike the choice field that requires an array of keys.

 .. include:: /reference/forms/types/options/empty_value.rst.inc